Dvořák's Stabat Mater, for orchestra, choir and soloists

 - singers in all vocal groups, in particular tenors

 - a violin

 Last minute reduction possible.
 Call +31 619 224 758 for information

-The historic monastery of Bechyně is already more than 25 years the venue for an annual summer school devoted to Czech and Central European music.
-This course has two aspects: chamber music or chamber choir, and a joint program for soloists, chorus and orchestra, focusing this year on romantic music around Dvořák and his good friend Brahms.
+For 30 years, the historic monastery of Bechyně has been the venue for an annual summer school devoted to Czech and Central European music.
+This course has two aspects: chamber music or chamber choir, and a joint program for soloists, chorus and orchestra, focusing this year on Dvořák's Stabat Mater

 Chamber music & chamber choir

 Coaching in full swing

 The mornings are devoted to small ensembles.
 Every participant will be assigned to two different ensembles, alternating per day.
 Half of the time the ensembles receive intensive coaching by the tutors.
 The ensembles will have an opportunity to present themselves in an internal concert.

 Rob Klotz: If I have to have an addiction, going to La Pellegrina my drug of choice